 Rungholt, a thriving and wealthy town, disappeared overnight in the year AD 1362.
-For seven centuries only legends told us about what happened to Rungholt: a town submerged in the sea as a punishment of God.
+For seven centuries only legends told us about what happened to Rungholt: a town submerged under the sea as a punishment of God.
 According to medieval legends you could still hear the sound of its bell tower rising from the depth of the sea.

 But now the remains of Rungholt in landkreis Nordfriesland (also North Frisia) in northern Germany have been found and its existence has been confirmed.
-No longer is it a legend.
+No longer is it a saga or legend.
 Its legacy is a story about climate change, of greedy use of natural resources and above all that the combination of these two can be deadly.
-Despite the misfortune of Lot's wife we do look back in this blog post to learn about the history of salt in this region.
+Despite the misfortune of Lot's wife, we do look back in this blog post to learn about the history of salt in this region.

 landkreis Nordfriesland / North Frisia